2nd Armored Division (United States): Normandy invasion

-The 2nd Armored Division landed at Omaha Beach in Normandy on June 9, 1944, three days after the initial Normandy landings, and operated in the Cotentin Peninsula, later forming the right flank of the Operation Cobra assault.
+The 2nd Armored Division landed at Omaha Beach in Normandy on 9 June 1944, three days after the initial Normandy landings, and operated in the Cotentin Peninsula, later forming the right flank of the Operation Cobra assault.
 The division encircled the 2nd SS Panzer Division Das Reich and the 17th SS Panzergrenadier Division Götz von Berlichingen around Roncey, and destroyed most of their armored equipment.
 At La Chapelle, a 2nd SS Panzer column was attacked at point blank range by 2nd Armored Division artillery.
 Over the course of two hours American artillery fired over 700 rounds into the column.
 The Germans suffered the loss of 50 dead, 60 wounded and 197 taken prisoner; material losses included over 260 German combat vehicles destroyed.
 Beyond the town, the 2nd Armored engaged another column, killing 1,150 German soldiers and destroying an additional 96 armored combat vehicles and trucks.
 The U.S. 2nd Armored Division destroyed 64 German tanks and 538 other German combat vehicles during Operation Cobra, while itself losing 49 tanks.
 The 2nd Armored Division inflicted over 7,370 casualties on the Germans, while suffering 914 casualties of their own.
 This is approximately an eightfold disparity.
-The 2nd Armored blunted Operation Lüttich, the German counterattack on Avranches, then raced across France with the rest of the First Army, reaching the Albert Canal in Belgium on September 8.
-On September 18 it crossed the German border near Sittard and took up defensive positions near Geilenkirchen.
-On October 3, the division, now commanded again by Major General Harmon, launched an attack on the Siegfried Line from Marienberg, broke through, crossed the Wurm River, seized the town of Puffendorf on November 16, and Barmen on November 28.
+The 2nd Armored blunted Operation Lüttich, the German counterattack on Avranches, then raced across France with the rest of the First Army, reaching the Albert Canal in Belgium on 8 September.
+On 18 September it crossed the German border near Sittard and took up defensive positions near Geilenkirchen.
+On 3 October, the division, now commanded again by Major General Harmon, launched an attack on the Siegfried Line from Marienberg (Übach-Palenberg), broke through, crossed the Wurm River, seized the town of Puffendorf on 16 November, and Barmen on 28 November.

-Rhine campaign
+Awards

 Members of the division received 9,369 individual awards, including two Medals of Honor, twenty-three Distinguished Service Crosses, and 2,302 Silver Stars as well as nearly 6,000 Purple Hearts; among those receiving the Silver Star were Edward H. Brooks, Hugh Armagio, Stan Aniol, Staff Sergeant John J. Henry, William L. Giblin, Neil J. Garrison, Morton Eustis, son of William Corcoran Eustis, and Sgt Kenneth J. White.
 The division was twice cited by the Belgian government and division soldiers for the next 50 years wore the fourragere of the Belgian Croix de Guerre.